 FIDM is federally authorized to enroll nonimmigrant students.
 Transcripts from outside the U.S. that are not in English must be accompanied by an English translation along with the original language.
 International transcripts will be subject to U.S. equivalency evaluation.
 All students must demonstrate English proficiency.
 Applicants whose first language is not English must demonstrate English proficiency by successfully completing a Test of English as a Foreign Language TOEFL (or equivalent).
-Please contact Admissions for acceptable equivalent English tests and minimum score requirements.
+Minimum score requirements for the TOEFL test are on pg.
+20. Please contact Admissions for acceptable equivalent English tests and minimum score requirements for those exams.